simp/pupmod-simp-ds389/README.md

 }
 ```

-Or you can do it in hiera:
+Or you can do it in Hiera:

 ```yaml
 ---